Roaring 40s Kayaking

 Roaring 40s Kayaking is a locally-owned award-winning business, widely regarded as Tasmania’s premier sea kayaking operator.

 Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional outdoor adventure guides whom have grown up on the waterways around this special island.

-Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best Adventure Tourism providers in the state means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
+Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state which means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
 They guarantee active adventure experiences to excite and inspire you with high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record with a range of tours to suit your experience levels and time.

 Enjoy our gourmet Tasmanian lunch at a deserted cove, paddle over a semi-submerged shipwreck and marvel at the abundant marine wildlife that lives along this coast, including resident fur seals, soaring sea eagles, diving gannets, cliff-nesting cormorants, peregrine falcons, and if we’re lucky – a pod of dolphins or a migrating whale.